fhiso/sources-and-citations/rdfa-bindings.md

 {/}

-In the uses described by this standard the `property` attribute will always contain a *citation element name*, and the `datatype` attribute will always contain a *class name*.
+In the uses described by this standard the `property` attribute will always contain a *citation element term*, and the `datatype` attribute will always contain a *datatype name*.
 The `typeof` attribute will contain an IRI that allows this standard's use of RDFa to be distinguished from any other uses also present in the document.
 The `rev` and `rel` attributes will contain a *source derivation type* to denote *citation